Do I need a Works Approval?

 This includes proposals ranging from a site redevelopment to the removal of a single tree or excavation required to installing underground services.
 Temporary ‘works’ such as the installation of temporary signs or fencing also require works approval from the NCA.
-It is also important to note that the PALM Act does not require the NCA to approve internal works.
+It is also important to note that the PALM Act does not require the NCA to approve internal works or purely maintenance works.

 Some of the most common types of works that require a Works Approval are:

 - construction of new buildings